-Cool idea: Hearth's unplug boxes bring mindful tech into the dining room
+Cool idea: Hearth's unplug boxes bring the mindful use of tech into the dining room

-Hearth restaurant in NYC has developed a creative (and deceptively simple!) approach to prodding patrons into more mindful technology use.
+Hearth restaurant in NYC has developed a creative (and deceptively simple!) approach to prodding patrons into using technology more mindfully.
 We love this idea: by placing "phone boxes" on tables, they are gently encouraging guests to engage more with their meal and dining companions, and less with their devices.

 Chef Marco Canora told Eater,

 If there’s one time in the 24 hours in your day that’s a time to engage with the person you’re with, it makes sense to me that it’s around the dinner table.

 The cute vintage boxes say 'Open Me' on the top, and inside is a note that says, "We’d like to invite you to unplug during your meal here at Hearth.
 Feel free to use this box, put your phone away, and connect with your fellow diners."